Mt Sanitas Loop Trail, Mt Sanitas Trailhead - Mapleton Road, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 Directions to Trailhead

-The Mt Sanitas Trailhead is located on Mapleton Road in Boulder, Colorado.
+The Mt Sanitas Trailhead is located on Mapleton Ave in Boulder, Colorado.

 From Boulder, take Broadway to Mapleton Road and turn west.
-The Mt Sanitas Trailhead and roadside parking area is located just past the Mapleton Medical Center on the north side of the road.
+The Mt Sanitas Trailhead and roadside parking area is located just past the Mapleton Memorial Hospital on the north side of the road.

 City of Boulder Open Space and Mountain Parks